Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 This is the second chakra stuff.
 Our gut feelings, emotions and inner most fears.

 The first two chakras are our life force energy.
 Stop reading for a moment, close your eyes and sense your body.
 Forget the aches and pains, how does your bowels and gut feel?
-That's your Survival Chakras talking to you.
+That's your survival chakras talking to you.

 3: Social Needs